mminer/mminer.github.com/_posts/2017-10-26-full-indie-summit-2017.md

 title: "Full Indie Summit 2017"
 ---

 [Full Indie Summit](http://www.fullindiesummit.com) is a damn fine conference and this year was no exception.
 Presentations covered a variety of topics, from technical post-mortems to business advice.
 Even for those only tangentially involved in game development, there was something to interest everyone.
-The seats were also quite comfortable.
+The seats were also comfortable.
 Very important.

 <img alt="Full Indie Summit 2017 wristband" srcset="/images/fullindie2017.jpg 1x, /images/fullindie2017@2x.jpg 2x" src="/images/fullindie2017.jpg">

 ## Em Halberstadt: How Sound Tells the Story of *Night in the Woods*

-Game audio has long been something I neglect until the very end, usually cobbling together a bunch of free sound effects and calling it a day.
+Game audio has long been something I neglect until the end, usually cobbling together a bunch of free sound effects and calling it a day.
 I've never won awards for sound design, and seeing a game like *[Night in the Woods](http://www.nightinthewoods.com)* that takes audio seriously highlights just how much a disservice I do to the experience by treating audio as a second-class citizen.

 Em and the developers evidently put an enormous amount of effort and care into making the game's lush soundscape, with audio cues written into the script and the final product packing some 5,090 individual clips.
 Much of the ambience was created with the human voice alone, from the wind to traffic noises to eerie suspenseful tones as you walk through the dark forest.
 My favourite part was the probabilistic pigeon sounds --- only some percent of the time do they manage to crack a seed open.
 It's this attention to detail that I never consciously notice but which makes the game feel truly alive.